zacran/cucumber-kjar/README.md

 }
 ```

-## How the Cucumber tests are run at runtime:
+## How the Cucumber tests are run at runtime
 This project contains a custom Cucumber plugin, `JSONFileFormatter`, based on Cucumber's `JSONFormatter`, to spool test results to a file, which is then read and available in memory.

 The custom plugin is passed in as a Cucumber argument by providing the full classpath: